 Here are some tips to optimize game performance in Minecraft.

-The settings we will be focusing on are in the Video settings.
-You can access your settings by hitting esc in game or clicking settings from the main menu.
+The settings we will be focusing on are Video settings.
+You can access your settings by hitting esc in-game or clicking settings from the main menu.

 Render distance is defined as follows: